tjameson1061/lara-example/README.md

 I suggest, that you set up telescope in order to see the list of SQL queries.
 More here: https://laravel.com/docs/7.x/telescope
 For the implementation check: ArticleController

+16, <a name="cbd">Custom Blade Directive</a> -> git checkout "custom-blade-directive"
+A very simple example of creating a custom blade directive...